-Post survey is a special drive which follows national survey to accelerate the documentation work in the states.
-National survey is the means to identify repositories in a state, and Post survey is conducted to document particular manuscripts therein.
-During this period, trained scholars revisit the identified repositories for documenting manuscripts, and also to trace new repositories that might have been left out during national survey.
+Post Survey is a special drive that follows National Survey to accelerate the documentation work in the states.
+National Survey is the means to identify repositories in a state, and Post Survey is conducted to document individual manuscripts therein.
+During this period, trained scholars revisit the identified repositories for documenting manuscripts, and also to trace new repositories those remained unidentified during the National survey.

-During the post survey programme, the documenter revisits everymanuscript repository located during the national survey and ensures proper documentation of each manuscript for the National Electronic Database.
-Post survey uses the information gathered during the survey and partners with people and institutions in the districts (often themselves located during the survey) to complete the documentation and consolidate the gains of the national survey in the districts.
+During the Post Survey programme, the trained documenters revisit every manuscript repository located during the National Survey and ensure proper documentation of each manuscript for the National Electronic Database.
+The Post Survey uses the information gathered during the Survey and partners with people and institutions in the districts (often themselves located during the Survey) to complete the documentation and consolidate the gains of the National Survey in the districts.

-- To follow up on the national survey for manuscripts by revisiting each repository uncovered during the Survey - To document each manuscript in each repository in every district, state and eventually the country.
+- To follow up on the National Survey for Manuscripts by visiting each repository uncovered - To document each manuscript in each repository in every district, State and eventually the country - To collect information about rare and unpublished manuscripts and to supply information to the concerned MCCs about their state of preservation